What are the benefits of the Direct Loan Program?

 If you a continuing borrower at UNTD, you may complete your Financial Awareness Counseling through StudentLoans.gov.
 You must enter University of North Texas at Dallas as your school to receive the results.
 Be sure to keep your confirmation number for future reference.

 Where can I find information about deferments or forbearance requests?

 To find this information, please visit www.studentloans.gov.
 To gather the form(s) needed for deferment or forbearance, you will need to contact your loan servicers(s) directly.

-To find out who your loan servicer(s) is, please log onto the National Student Loan Data system (NSLDS), using your PIN number (as assigned when you signed the FAFSA).
+To find out who your loan servicer(s) is, please log onto the National Student Loan Data system (NSLDS), using your FSA ID (same username/password when you signed the FAFSA).
 The National Student Loan Data System is the U.S. Department of Education's (ED's) central database for student aid recipients of Title IV Aid to access and inquire about their Title IV loan and/or grantdata.

 Where do I find information about Federal Loan Consolidation?

 Learn more about consolidation through the studentaid.ed.gov site: Direct Loan Consolidation.